Diary of a Wimpy Kid: The Long Haul (film): Plot

-The Heffley family dines at a restaurant called Corny’s, where Susan announces the family plan for a road trip to attend Meemaw’s 90th birthday party, much to Rodrick and Greg's dismay.
-Greg is then sent to rescue Manny from inside a tube in the play area.
-He ends up in the ball pit with a diaper stuck to his hand and freaking out while searching for Manny.
+The Heffley family dines at a restaurant called Corny's, where Susan announces the family plan for a road trip to attend Meemaw's 90th birthday party, much to Rodrick and Greg's dismay.
+Greg is then sent to rescue Manny from inside a tube in the play area but ends up in the ball pit with a diaper stuck to his hand and freaking out while searching for Manny.
 He subsequently becomes famous when the footage is posted on the Internet, becoming an embarrassing meme called "Diaper Hands".
 Later, Greg learns that the Player Expo is taking place not far from Meemaw's house in Indianapolis.
 His favorite Internet star, Mac Digby, will be attending so he plans to sneak off from the road trip and secretly go to the Player Expo.
 As soon as they start, everyone's phones are immediately confiscated by Susan, so the road trip is "absolutely technology-free".

 That night, at a motel, Greg secretly gets his phone from the car.
 Later, while he and Rodrick are relaxing in the hot tub, Rodrick uncovers his plans to go to the Player Expo, but Greg convinces him not to tell Susan, and opts to go with him.
 Later that night, Greg investigates a loud noise: a couple of kids repeatedly slamming a wheeled cart into a wall, belonging to a family which he dubs "the Beardos" due to their father's beard.
 Scolding them for making a racket, he threatens to have them thrown out.
 Their father comes out, and nearly gets hit by the cart his daughter rolls at Greg, but it misses him and damages their van.
 She blames Greg, telling her father that he also called him a "Fat Beardo," causing Mr. Beardo to plot revenge.

 On the road, Manny wins a piglet at a fair.
 Mr. Beardo, who is also there with his family, sees Greg and pursues him.
 The next day, a work call and the piglet's craziness lead to the Heffleys nearly crashing their car on a bridge, and they donate the piglet to a petting zoo much to Manny's dismay while Greg reroutes the GPS to the Player Expo.
 In the hotel room, Rodrick and Greg leave a note telling Frank and Susan that they are buying a gift for Meemaw, but they sneak out to Player Expo.
 Thinking they are missing, Susan calls the police but gets them herself after seeing them on TV.